The Inheritance of Loss

-The Inheritance of Loss is the second novel by Indian author Kiran Desai.
-It was first published in 2006.
+The Inheritance of Loss is a 2006 novel by the Indian author Kiran Desai.
 It won several awards, including the Booker Prize for that year, the National Book Critics Circle Fiction Award in 2007, and the 2006 Vodafone Crossword Book Award.

 It was written over a period of seven years after her first book, the critically acclaimed Hullabaloo in the Guava Orchard.
 Among its main themes are migration, living between two worlds, and between past and present.

 Plot

 The story centres around the lives of Biju and Sai.
 Biju is an Indian living in the United States illegally, the son of a cook who works for Sai's grandfather.
 Sai is an orphan living in mountainous Kalimpong with her maternal grandfather, Jemubhai Patel, the cook, and a dog named Mutt.
 Her mother was a Gujarati and her father a Zoroastrian orphan himself.
 Author Desai alternates the narration between these two points of view.
 The action of the novel takes place in 1986.

 Biju, the other character, is an illegal alien residing in the United States, trying to make a new life for himself, and contrasts this with the experiences of Sai, an anglicised Indian girl living with her grandfather in India.
 The novel shows both internal conflicts within India and tensions between the past and present.
 Desai writes of rejection and yet awe of the English way of life, opportunities to gain money in America, and the squalor of living in India.
 Through the critical portrayal of Sai's grandfather, the retired judge, Desai comments on leading Indians who were considered too Anglicised and forgetful of traditional ways of Indian life.

 The retired judge Jemubhai Patel is a man disgusted by Indian ways and customs—so much so, that he eats chapatis (a moist South Asian flatbread) with knife and fork.
 Patel disdains other Indians, including the father with whom he breaks ties and the wife whom he abandons at his father's home after torturing her.
 Yet Patel is never fully accepted by the British, despite his education and adopted mannerisms.